ricardopsantos/RJPS_AppsConfig/HitHappens/Privacy.md

 ## 4. Data Sharing

-We do not share your personal or location data with third parties, except:
+We do not share your personal or location data with third parties:
-- With your consent
-- To comply with legal obligations
-- To protect the rights and safety of our users or the public

 ## 5. Data Security